-Fill tiny bags partly with vodka, then tighten it until there’s barely any space left open at all!
+Fill tiny bags partly with vodka, then tighten it until there’s barely any open space!
 You’ll want these around your deck because flies are bothersome.
 But I promise this will keep them away entirely without ANY other effort from yourself whatsoever (I shouldn’t have said “effort”).
-It might seem absurd when you think about how many times bottles of booze need opening before they’re ready.
+It might seem absurd to think about how many bottles of booze need opening before they’re ready.

 Keeping the flies at bay as we eat and grill

-There are so many things you can do to get rid of flies in your yard!
+You can do many things to get rid of flies in your yard!
 For starters, leave a few hungry spiders alone.
-Keep an eye out for rainwater, and don’t allow stagnant water reservoirs such as pets bowls or fruit bird feeders to accumulate- this will only attract more bugs instead of stopping them from coming altogether.
+Keep an eye out for rainwater, and don’t allow stagnant water reservoirs such as pet bowls or fruit bird feeders to accumulate- this will only attract more bugs instead of stopping them from coming altogether.

-Additionally, keep maintenance on these structures by regularly cleaning up any spilled food (you know how the pesky fly loves a good meal).
-And lastly but not least importantly is mowing often; tall grasses make perfect breeding grounds for fly larvae that flourish when left unchecked.
+Additionally, maintain these structures by regularly cleaning up spilled food (you know how the pesky fly loves a good meal).
+And last but not least important is mowing often; tall grasses make perfect breeding grounds for fly larvae that flourish when left unchecked.

-Remember that you don’t need to use all of the methods mentioned above for fly control.
+Remember that you don’t need to use all the above methods for fly control.
 Several will suffice, and working on just one or two suggestions at a time is more than enough!

-If you appreciated what you read, please tell your friends and family about it by tweeting about it.
+If you appreciated what you read, please tell your friends and family by tweeting about it.
 Thank You! 🙂